russross/codrilla/api.md

     *   Tags: a list of all tags for this problem
     *   UsedBy: a list of courses that have used/are using this (list of course tags)

+*   Create a new problem (instructor)

+        POST /problem/new

+    Create a new problem (not an assignment), with the following
+    data:

+    *   Name: a human-readable name for this problem
+    *   Type: the evaluation type of the problem
+    *   Tags: a list of tags to help with finding this problem later
+    *   Data: contents of the problem

+    Returns the newly-created problem object.

+*   Save changes to a problem

+        POST /problem/update/ID

+    Same as for /problem/create, but updates an existing problem